adamnBlack/Django_React_API/README.md

-# Django & React :heart:
+# Django framework and React framework
 An example of an app (Simple Notes) built using Django as a backend, and fully seperate React app as a front end.
 It uses jwt-token in user authorization.

 ## Screenshots